-In Second Year, students are based at the LSA studio at Somerset House and work on individual design projects.
+In Second Year, students are based at the LSA studio at 141A Mare Street and work on individual design projects.
 Alongside these components, the history module applies the lessons of the past to our current and future challenges, and the technical module resolves a building proposal to a buildable level of detail.

 Graduates emerge with the knowledge, skills and behaviours that are increasingly required in the profession: adaptable, entrepreneurial and able to synthesise complex demands into visionary propositions that can have a positive impact on the world.